burfel/waddington-project/README.md

 ## Acknowledgments
 _TODO_
-* Special thanks go to [ChrisRackauckas](https://github.com/ChrisRackauckas) for contributing vastly to the Julia community
 * [JuliaDiffEq](https://github.com/JuliaDiffEq) and its contributors
 * [JuliaPlots](https://github.com/JuliaPlots) and its contributors
 * Hat tip to anyone whose code was used